 Training Experiences and Rotations

 The fellowship encompasses all areas of endocrinology, including rotations in reproductive endocrinology, pediatric endocrinology, and nuclear medicine.
-A dedicated thyroid disorders clinic gives each fellow rich experience in thyroid ultrasound and fine needle aspiration biopsies.
-Interpretation of bone density testing and experience in use of insulin infusion pumps are featured in the fellowship.
+Fellows gain a rich experience in thyroid ultrasound and fine needle aspiration biopsies.
+Interpretation of bone density testing and thorough experience in use of insulin infusion pumps and related diabetes care technology are featured in the fellowship.